Rhode Island Lemon Law: Your Complete Legal Guide

 - Automobiles: All passenger cars regardless of purpose

-- Trucks: Having a registered gross vehicle weight of less than 10,000 pounds
+- Trucks: Vehicles with a registered gross vehicle weight of less than 10,000 pounds

 - Vans: Including minivans and passenger vans under the weight limit